quantum-melbourne/qiskit-hackathon-22/README.md

 #### My team is ready.
 Let's hack!

 The project should have no more than 5 members.
-Ask a hackathon organiser to remove the label `members wanted` and add the label `group ready`.
+Ask a hackathon organiser to remove the label `members wanted` and add the label `group is ready`.

 ## Hackathon schedule